FahirL/Postman-Example-Project/README.md

 # Postman-Example-Project

 This is Postman simple project for https://reqres.in/, where is hosted fake data.
+I am use GET, PUT and POST, also is tested is it status code 200 or not.

+# Gif

 ## Installing project